-Turn off depth of field in-game graphics options.
-Default value is ‘0’, set it to ‘1’ if you want the objects to get blurred only in the background, set it to ‘2’ if you want to see the effect in the objects in the background and foreground.
+Turn off the depth of field in-game graphics options.
+The default value is ‘0’, set it to ‘1’ if you want the objects to get blurred only in the background, set it to ‘2’ if you want to see the effect in the objects in the background and foreground.

 For more help tweaking Modern Warfare 3, you can read our Black Ops Tweaks guide – The engine is the same, so you may get lucky finding few more working tweaks.

 Don’t forget to share your findings with this.
 Comment and we will add your feedback in the guide, promise!